Satya-Anusha777/III-year-Lab/CN&WT LAB/CN Experiments/Experiment 6/README.md

 1.A router transmits its distance vector to each of its neighbors in a routing packet.

-2. Each router receives and saves the most recently received distance vector from each of its neighbors.
+2.Each router receives and saves the most recently received distance vector from each of its neighbors.

-3. A router recalculates its distance vector when:
+3.A router recalculates its distance vector when:
   - It receives a distance vector from a neighbor containing different information than before.
   - It discovers that a link to a neighbor has gone down.